nadsonfernando/render3D/README.md

 The codebase adheres to SOLID principles:

 - **Single Responsibility** - Each class/module has one reason to change (e.g., repositories only handle data access)
-- **Open/Closed** - Entities and use cases are open for extension but closed for modification
-- **Liskov Substitution** - Repository implementations can be substituted without breaking the code
 - **Interface Segregation** - Repository interfaces are focused and specific to their domain
 - **Dependency Inversion** - Use cases depend on repository interfaces (abstractions), not concrete implementations